constance012/constance012/README.md

 I'm Constance, a.k.a CST Games, a self-taught Unity developer.

-You can find source files of some of my potato projects here, along with other stuff I made while learning at university, you can mess around with them if you like, just don't claim them as your own.
+You can find source files for some of my potato projects here, along with other stuff I made while learning at university, you can mess around with them if you like, just don't claim them as your own.
 I'll be glad to hear your feedback about them for improving my games in the future.

 The store page for my games can be found on the itch.io site, the link to that is embedded just below my bio.